Russian Armenia: Armenians within the Russian Empire

 A significant number of Armenians were already living in the Russian Empire before the 1820s.
 After the destruction of the last remaining independent Armenian states in the Middle Ages, the nobility disintegrated, leaving Armenian society composed of a mass of peasants plus a middle class who were either craftsmen or merchants.
 Such Armenians were to be found in most towns of Transcaucasia; indeed, at the beginning of the 19th century they formed the majority of the population in cities such as Tbilisi.
 Armenian merchants conducted their trade across the world and many had set up base within Russia.
-In 1778, Catherine the Great invited Armenian merchants from the Crimea to Russia and they established a settlement at Nor Nakhichevan near Rostov-on-Don.
+In 1778, Catherine the Great resettled (It was a forced deportation where many Armenians and Greeks were killed) Armenian merchants from the Crimea to Russia and they established a settlement at Nor Nakhichevan near Rostov-on-Don.
 The Russian ruling classes welcomed the Armenians' entrepreneurial skills as a boost to the economy, but they also regarded them with some suspicion.
 The image of the Armenian as a "wily merchant" was already widespread.
 Russian nobles derived their income from their estates worked by serfs and, with their aristocratic distaste for engaging in business, they had little understanding or sympathy for the way of life of mercantile Armenians.